 5. Feta is used as-is, paneer is usually cooked

-As an aside to what we were just talking about, feta cheese is usually used as it comes, fresh out of the brine and cold or room temp.
+As an aside from what we were just talking about, feta cheese is usually used as it comes, fresh out of the brine and cold or room temp.
 It’s amazing on a cheese and meat platter, or in a sandwich, maybe even in a panini if you’re adventurous.
 Most of the time though, feta is not cooked.

 Paneer on the other hand is rarely used fresh, ‘raw’.
-Its usually cubed and cooked in stews, curries, bakes and fried dough, desserts, etc. So if you were wondering what kind of dish to serve either of these, we hope this part helped you out.
+It’s usually cubed and cooked in stews, curries, bakes and fried dough, desserts, etc. So if you were wondering what kind of dish to serve either of these, we hope this part helped you out.

 6. Paneer is vegetarian, feta is usually not